meteorshowers/RCF-pytorch/README.md

 ### To do
 * Add support for multi-gpu training for the edge detetion task.
 * Improve the performance to 0.806/0.811 in the original paper.
-* Add a gpu version of edge-eval code to accelerate the evaluation process..
+* Add a gpu version of edge-eval code to accelerate the evaluation process.
+* Add pami version of RCF.

 ### Related Projects
 [1] <a href="https://github.com/yun-liu/rcf">Richer Convolutional Features for Edge Detection</a>